 Late even President takes part in this discussion, before a meeting between his ministers and the ones belonging to the government of Prime Minister Tusk on the 13th of February, he stated on X:

-“Today, I want us to talk about the large investments that are underway – building a nuclear power plant in Poland, but also other investments that we must implement, including as part of our obligations.
+“Today, I want us to discuss the large investments that are underway — building a nuclear power plant in Poland, but also other investments that we must implement, including as part of our obligations.
 I would like us to also talk about building the CPK.
 I consider this investment to be strategic in the context of security, including military security.
 The topic will also be the modernization of the Polish army, the implementation of existing and subsequent contracts, and the development of port infrastructure and wind farms.
 These are fundamental issues for Poland’s development and I want it to be implemented.
 People want the Republic of Poland to develop and be safe”.

 Moreover, the entire right-wing opposition and also the left-wing component of Tusk’s coalition seem to agree with the statements of the Law and Justice MP.
 A cross-party team was even established for CCP, nuclear energy and the development of infrastructure projects on the Polish coast, which I will discuss in a moment.
 Much of the criticism comes from the left, which is fighting particularly hard for the development of the railway component of the project.
 This part is perhaps even more ambitious than the airport construction in itself.
-It would aim to connect Poland with high-speed connections a la the French TGV or the Italian Frecciarossa, centered between Łódź and Warsaw.
+It would aim to connect Poland with high-speed connections a la the French TGV or the Italian Frecciarossa, centred between Łódź and Warsaw.
 Their goal is to make it possible to get to Warsaw and CPP airport from anywhere in Poland in two hours.

 This is a chance!

 At the same time, there is literally not a single serious expert, who is not a politician, who would say that the CPP project should be postponed, reviewed, or eliminated.
-Quite the opposite – there is an entire ocean of publications, debates and analyzes that support the creation of CPP.
+Quite the opposite — there is an entire ocean of publications, debates, and analyses that support the creation of CPP.
 Most of them, however, are created on the outskirts of the journalist world, in think tanks, publications of economists, military strategists, and aviation market experts.
 The largest debate on YouTube was watched by over a million people!

 Experts present a whole range of arguments, showing that speaking of gigantism is not the right evaluation of things.
-CCP would be the 12th airport in Europe, every large economy in Europe has such an airport, and what is more, it would support Poland’s defense capabilities in times of the new Cold War.
+CCP would be the 12th airport in Europe, every large economy in Europe has such an airport, and what is more, it would support Poland’s defence capabilities in times of the new Cold War.
 In addition, the current airport infrastructure is not sufficient, which is also stated by the state Civil Aviation Office.

 Moreover, even European think tanks related to the aviation market, and therefore not being part of the Polish polarization, indicate that CPP can quickly reach as much as 20% of the air cargo market in a short period of time in Central and Eastern Europe, becoming a real hub of Polish industry and services.
 In addition, according to experts, by 2060, i.e. after less than 30 years of the project’s operation, it would bring as much as PLN 200 billion to the Polish economy alone, i.e. approximately USD 50 billion.

 All these arguments collide with the tweets of politicians from Tusk’s party, who write that the airport will become a target for the Russians (just if smaller airports could not).
 Confronted with the arguments, they publish how much people associated with Kaczyński have earned working on the project so far.
-Then they claim they just wish to analyze how much had been spent so far and not to kill off the idea.
+Then they claim they just wish to analyse how much had been spent so far and not to kill off the idea.
 Hard to believe!

 Not only the airport…